18F/uswds-jekyll/pages/announcements.md

 ## 15-September-2021 Planned connectivity outages at various SCINet locations

 GNOC plans to upgrade the OS on the SCINet gear at the 6 locations.
 This will result in connectivity interruptions during the upgrade.
-The schedule upgrade schedule is the following:
+The upgrade schedule is the following:

 Albany - 9/15 10AM CT